Aadil101/outlier-detection-practice/README.md

 F_0 = (SS_LOF/(m-(k+1)))/(SS_PE/(n-m))
 ```

-F0: 11.80688, p-value: 0.0084929.
-Since p-value is lower than alpha =
-0.05, we reject the null hypothesis that the model properly describes
-the data.
-Thus we conlcude the regression function is not linear.
+*F*<sub>0</sub>: 11.80688, *p*-value: 0.0084929.
+Since *p*-value is lower than *α* = 0.05, we reject the null hypothesis that the model properly describes the data.
+Thus we conclude the regression function is not linear.

-### Part (c) Find the point with largest (in absolute value) r-student residual as a potential outlier.
+### Part (c)
+- Find the point with largest (in absolute value) r-student residual as a potential outlier.
 Repeat the regression analysis after deleting that point from the observation data.
 Construct the probability plot and residual vs predicted response plot.
-Calculate the differences (deleted vs full data) in fitted coefficients, *M**S*<sub>*r**e**s*</sub> and *R*<sup>2</sup>.
+Calculate the differences (deleted vs full data) in fitted coefficients, *MS*<sub>res</sub> and *R*<sup>2</sup>.
 Comment on the differences in the plots and the values.
 Do you think it is an influential point?
 Do they imply any improvement?

 ``` r
 rStuRes